klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```javascript
 kip8Instance.totalSupply()
 ```
-Returns the total amount of tokens stored by the contract.
+Returns the total number of tokens stored by the contract.

 **Parameters**